demo11 of Im2mesh package

 [ nodecoor_list, nodecoor_cell, ele_cell ] = getNodeEle( vert, tria, tnum );

 [ nodecoor_list, nodecoor_cell, ele_cell ] is an alternative way to represent the triangular mesh.
 This format is useful for importing the mesh into commercial finite element software.
-The meaning of these three variable has been explained in demo03.
-The first column of nodecoor_list is the node numbering.

 Node sets at interface and boundary